 Traditional Nepali festivals (whether Hindu or Buddhist) usually follow a lunar calendar.
 This means that some festivals that fall in September one year may be in August or October the next.
 Some festivals that may fall in September:

-Krishna Janmashtami, or Krishna's birthday, most grandly celebrated at Patan Durbar Square.
+Krishna Janmashtami, Lalitpur.
+Krishna's birthday is most grandly celebrated at Patan Durbar Square.

-Godavari Running Festival, a trail running competition on the outskirts of Kathmandu, is also held in September.
+Godavari Running Festival, Kathmandu.
+A trail running competition on the outskirts of Kathmandu.

-Ghorepani Poon Hill Trek.
+Ghorepani Poon Hill Trek - 8 Days.
 This short trek gives you access to Nepal's favorite viewpoint of the Annapurna range.
 You'll follow ancient trails that connect local communities, pass through blooming rhododendron forests and rice paddies, and enjoy views of snow-covered mountains.
 At night, sleep in comfortable teahouses located in small villages along the route.

-Kathmandu Valley Tour.
+Explore the Kathmandu Valley - 6 Days.
 Kathmandu has many unique things to see and do.
-In six days, you can see many of the Kathmandu Valley’s highlights, from markets, temples and cultural sites to sunsets, mountain views, and hiking.,
+In six days, you can see many of the Kathmandu Valley's highlights, from markets, temples, and cultural sites to sunsets, mountain views, and hiking.,

 More Helpful Information